California Institute of the Arts: CalArts Extended Studies

 Finally, as with any division that’s supporting working professionals, Extended Studies at CalArts has a significant requirement to be flexible and responsive to changes in the marketplace.
 The capacity to highlight internal expertise in a way that helps students keep pace with change in their industry can set a non-traditional division apart.

 All this automation and increased flexibility is designed to get new offerings to market as quickly as possible, which is of critical importance to an institution like CalArts, where subject matter is constantly evolving.
-And, since Extended Studies runs on its own schedule and is not tied to traditional terms, the capacity to launch new courses and programs at any time of year through Destiny One helps ensure students have access to new offerings as soon as possible.
+And, since Extended Studies runs on its own schedule and is not tied to traditional terms, the capacity to launch new courses and programs at any time of year through Lifelong Learning helps ensure students have access to new offerings as soon as possible.

 Preparing for the Future